bluedragon1221/notes/Linux/Arch Install/Arch Install Guide.md

 ### Formatting
 I recommend that you assign a unique symbolic label to each partition.
 This makes it easier to reference each partition later on.

-For initializing Ext4 partitions, use `mkfs.ext4`. `-L` labels the partition.
+For creating ext4 partitions, use `mkfs.ext4`. `-L` labels the partition.
 ```sh
 mkfs.ext4 -L root /dev/sda1
 ```